 The daylight is stretching more into the evening, the dafodils are out on the grass verges, easter eggs are almost sold out in the shops, this can only mean one thing…

-Spring IS coming!
+Spring IS here!
 Here’s 10 tips for a springtime ‘pimping’ of your ride.

 Rebuilding your bike in spring is a great way to check all is well for the upcoming season of riding.
 Checking components for wear and tear could also save heartache further into the year.
-Cleaning components before rebuilding your bike will regain that new-ride look and feel for your bike.
+Cleaning components before rebuilding your bike will regain that new-ride look and feel for your bike AND make them last longer.
 If you are inexperienced at bike mechanics, investing in a torque wrench can help ensure components are not damaged while rebuilding.